truenas/middleware/docs/userguide/index.rst

 A zvol is a feature of ZFS that creates a block device over ZFS.
 This allows you to use a zvol as an iSCSI device extent.

-To create a zvol, select an existing ZFS volume or dataset → Create zvol which will open the screen shown in Figure 8.1r.
+To create a zvol, select an existing :menuselection:`ZFS volume or dataset --> Create zvol` which will open the screen shown in Figure 8.1r.

 The configuration options are described in Table 8.1g.
-Some settings are only available in Advanced Mode.
-To see these settings, either click the Advanced
+Some settings are only available in "Advanced Mode".
+To see these settings, either click the "Advanced
-Mode button or configure the system to always display these settings by checking the box "Show advanced fields by default" in System → Settings → Advanced.
+Mode" button or configure the system to always display these settings by checking the box "Show advanced fields by default" in
+:menuselection:`System --> Settings --> Advanced`.

 **Figure 8.1r: Creating a zvol**